 source: Surgical laparoscopy, endoscopy & percutaneous techniques

-Otsuka K, Itabashi T, Sasaki A, Kimura T, Kato K, Wakabayashi G
+authors: Otsuka K, Itabashi T, Sasaki A, Kimura T, Kato K, Wakabayashi G summary/abstract:

 PURPOSE : The role of laparoscopic total proctocolectomy (TPC) and ileal pouch-anal anastomosis (IPAA) for familial adenomatous polyposis (FAP) has been controversial, given its technical difficulty of selecting the appropriate distal transection line and achieving safe anastomosis.
 We herein describe our initial experience with the prolapsing technique for laparoscopic-assisted TPC and IPAA (J-pouch) in the treatment of FAP.

 METHODS : A consecutive series of patients with FAP undergoing laparoscopic-assisted TPC with IPAA were identified from a prospectively collected database between June 2004 and February 2012.
 Medical records were reviewed for patient demographics, operative outcomes, and follow-up.